Completeness in the Polynomial Hierarchy for many natural Problems in Bilevel and Robust Optimization: Framework

 \subsection{A new type of reduction}

-In this subsection, we introduce the concept of the \emph{solution-preserving property}.
-As explained in \cref{sec:technicalOverview}, the solution-preserving property states that there is an injective embedding of one SSP into another, such that the solution sets of the two SSPs correspond one-to-one to each other in a strict fashion.
-An \emph{SSP reduction} is a usual many-one reduction which additionally has the solution-preserving property.
+In this subsection, we introduce the concept of the \emph{SSP property}.
+As explained in \cref{sec:technicalOverview}, the SSP property states that there is an injective embedding of one SSP problem into another, such that the solution sets of the two SSP problems correspond one-to-one to each other in a strict fashion.
+An \emph{SSP reduction} is a usual many-one reduction which additionally has the SSP property.
 By formalizing the intuition gained in \cref{sec:technicalOverview}, we obtain the following definition.
-Note that in this definition the function $g$ corresponds to the standard many-one reduction, while the functions $(f_x)_{x \in X}$ are the injective embedding functions corresponding to the solution-preserving property (analogous to \cref{eq:SSP}).
-Note that since $\U(x)$ can be different for every instance $x$, we have that $(f_x)_{x \in X}$ is a family of functions, and not a single function.
+Note that in this definition the function $g$ corresponds to the standard many-one reduction, while the functions $(f_I)_{I \in \I}$ are the injective embedding functions corresponding to the SSP property (analogous to \cref{eq:SSP}).
+Note that since $\U(I)$ can be different for every instance $I$, we have that $(f_I)_{I \in \I}$ is a family of functions, and not a single function.

-\begin{definition}[SSP Reduction] Let $\Pi = (X,\U,\sol)$ and $\Pi' = (X',\U',\sol')$ be two SSP problems.
-We say that there is an SSP reduction from $\Pi$ to $\Pi'$, and write $\Pi \leqSSP \Pi'$, if \begin{itemize} \item There exists a function $g : X \to X'$ computable in polynomial time in the input size $|x|$, such that $x$ is a Yes-instance iff $g(x)$ is a Yes-instance (i.e. $\sol(x) \neq \emptyset$ iff $\sol'(g(x)) \neq \emptyset$). \item There exist functions $(f_x)_{x \in X}$ computable in polynomial time in $|x|$ such that for all instances $x \in X$, we have that $f_x : \U(x) \to \U'(g(x))$ is an injective function mapping from the universe of the instance $x$ to the universe of the instance $g(x)$ such that
+\begin{definition}[SSP Reduction] Let $\Pi = (\I,\U,\sol)$ and $\Pi' = (\I',\U',\sol')$ be two SSP problems.
+We say that there is an SSP reduction from $\Pi$ to $\Pi'$, and write $\Pi \leqSSP \Pi'$, if \begin{itemize} \item There exists a function $g : \{0,1\}^* \to \{0,1\}^*$ computable in polynomial time in the input size $|I|$, such that $I$ is a Yes-instance iff $g(I)$ is a Yes-instance (i.e. $\sol(I) \neq \emptyset$ iff $\sol'(g(I)) \neq \emptyset$). \item There exist functions $(f_I)_{I \in \I}$ computable in polynomial time in $|I|$ such that for all instances $I \in \I$, we have that $f_I : \U(I) \to \U'(g(I))$ is an injective function mapping from the universe of the instance $I$ to the universe of the instance $g(I)$ such that

 \end{itemize} \end{definition}